University committed to providing competitive and affordable health care options for employees and families

-UNIVERSITY PARK, Pa. — Penn State administrators spoke with the Faculty Senate Tuesday (Jan.
-26) about ways to actively involve employees in managing their health care and the shared responsibility of keeping University health care plans affordable in the future.
+UNIVERSITY PARK, Pa. — Penn State administrators spoke with the Faculty Senate (in January 2016) about ways to actively involve employees in managing their health care and the shared responsibility of keeping University health care plans affordable in the future.
 The discussion comes as the administration is working with advisory committees, which include faculty representatives, to study options for health care coverage that promote the well-being of employees and their families and are financially sustainable.

 David Gray, senior vice president for Finance and Business, and Susan Basso, vice president for Human Resources, reviewed the costs and benefits of the health care options currently available to Penn State employees, as well as key considerations for the University moving forward.